trampgeek/jobe/README.md

 2. To take advantage of the UTF-8 capabilities in CodeRunner you will need to use Version 3.3 or later.

+## Setting up a JobeInAbox Digital Ocean server

+For people wanting to get a Jobe server up in hurry, the following is probably the simplest approach.
+This uses a minimal Digital Ocean virtual machine, costing just $US5.00 per month, to run the Docker *JobeInAbox* image.
+Other cloud servers, such as Amazon ECS, can of course also be used.

+ 1. Set yourself up with an account on [Digital Ocean](https://cloud.digitalocean.com).
+ 2. Create new Droplet: Ubuntu 18.04. x64, minimal config ($5 per month; 1GB CPI, 25GB disk)
+ 3. Connect to the server with an SSH client.
+ 4. Install docker (see https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04): sudo apt update; sudo apt install docker.io
+ 5. Start Docker: sudo systemctl start docker; sudo systemctl enable docker
+ 6. Launch JobeInABox with Docker: sudo docker run -d -p 80:80 --name jobe trampgeek/jobeinabox:latest

+At this point you have a running Jobe server.
+You can check it's working with the command

+    sudo docker run -d -p 4000:80 --name jobe trampgeek/jobeinabox:latest

+And you can connect your CodeRunner plugin to it by setting the new JobeServer IP number in the Admin panel of the plugin.
+You're in business!

+All that remains is to firewall your new server so that only your Moodle server can use it, and so it can't itself open outgoing connections.
+For example:

+    sudo apt install ufw
+    sudo ufw default reject outgoing
+    sudo sudo ufw allow in 22/tcp
+    sudo ufw allow in proto tcp to any port 80 from <your moodle server IP>
+    sudo ufw enable

 ## Testing the install